TristanSalles/EarthSurface/docs/deltaicsystems.rst

     Top: **Down-current depositional patterns** - sections parallel to flow will show gently inclined beds (3°-10°) pinching out down-current.
 Middle: **feeder channel** - in the proximal part of the bar, sections transverse to the main flow will show the geometry of the feeder channel.
 Bottom: combination of these typical deposits in the field (photo: Ghinassi).

-The stratigraphic architecture of deltas is the end-result of complex interactions among upstream catchment processes that regulate the location and magnitude of the fluvial sediment discharge, and downstream basinal controls that include the *shape and quantity of accommodation space* for sediment accumulation and the *type and energy of coastal processes* that redistribute these sediments.
-Together, all of these controls determine the mode and degree of partitioning of sediment between the delta and the wider receiving basin.

 .. important::
   Gilbert-type deltas are sensitive coastal recorders of relative base-level changes.
 In zones of active tectonics in particular, the combined effect of eustasy and tectonic uplift/subsidence gives rise to diverse delta architecture.